tpwo/pyzet/README.md

 core content and prefer using references section (described below) for that.

-Pyzet supports tagging zettels with hashtags for easier searching in the future.
+pyzet supports tagging zettels with hashtags for easier searching in the future.
 The number of tags shouldn't be too big, and ideally they should only use keywords that are not a part of a zettel itself.
 The tagging rules are described below.